BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The lifehash, the type, the digest, and all but the last two words in the default name should be identical anywhere that you import your seed that uses the Blockchain Commons OIB specification.
 That will help you to always know that your seed was accurately transmitted, and to always make sure you're working with the right seed.

 OIBs are also displayed for various keys derived from your seed.
 They use different icons for the "type" and do not include a name, as seen in "Deriving a Key".

+## Viewing Developer Functions

+Though **Seed Tool** is an exemplar reference tool that is fully functional as a seed vault that can encourage responsible seed usage, it also provides some functional to make it easier for developers to create apps of their own that embody the Gordian Principles.
+You can choose to enable these functions by selecting "Show Developer Functions" in the Settings.

+There are currently two developer functions:

+* **Show Example Request for this Seed.** Displays a `ur:crypto-request` that will request this seed.
+Available from the Seed view page.
+* **Show Example Response for this Seed.** Displays a `ur:crypto-response` that answers a requests for this seed.
+Available from the "Encryped Data" area of the Seed view page.

 ## Using a Seed